Bleala/Vdirsyncer-DOCKERIZED/README.md

 You can set five different environment variables if you want to:

+* `TZ` - default to `Europe/Vienna`, is used to set the correct container and log time.
 * `AUTODISCOVER` - default to false, is used to automatically run `vdirsyncer discover`.
 * `AUTOSYNC` - default to false, is used to automatically run `vdirsyncer metasync && vdirsyncer sync`
 * `CRON_TIME` - default to `*/15 * * * *` (15 minutes), you can adjust it to whatever time you want to.